Coventry Blaze

 The Coventry Blaze are a British professional ice hockey team based in Coventry, England.
-They currently compete in the Elite Ice Hockey League (EIHL) and play their home games at SkyDome Arena.
+They currently compete in the Elite Ice Hockey League (EIHL) and play their home games at Planet Ice Coventry.
 The club was founded in 1965 as the original Solihull Barons and renamed the Solihull Blaze in 1996, before relocating to Coventry at the turn of the millennium.
 The Blaze have won four Elite Ice Hockey League Championships since the formation of the league in 2003.